Meiling-N/DesktopTimer/README.md

 I don't add more information if you can't use.

-I don't think this Software isn't good, so you have to change the program on you want.
+I think this Software isn't good, so you have to change the program on you want.